rka0917/elasticsearch/Group23 Report.md

 ### Task

 In the issue they said that they didn't want the params from RestRequest to be modifed by the retieve method in PathTrie.
+> We should further refactor PathTrie so that the params of RestRequest are not modified for each TrieMatchingMethod

 ### Carried out work with params